Rattan

 The issue

 Rattan is a naturally renewable climbing palm that grows in tropical Africa, Asia and Australasia.
-Most commercial rattan is produced in Indonesia and used for furniture, handicrafts, and building materials.
+Most commercial rattan is produced in Southeast Asia and used for furniture, handicrafts, and building materials.
 The climbing plant relies on other trees for support; this can help prevent deforestation because it is in the interest of rattan growers to preserve existing trees.
 Harvesting, processing and selling of rattan supports rural and smallholder livelihoods in South and Southeast Asia.

 The challenge